Stocard/dockerbase-node/README.md

 # dockerbase-node

-Provides a base image to run node.js applications in.
+Provides a base image to run node.js applications in: `stocard/node:X.Y`

+You can try it out by: `docker run -it stocard/node:8.11 node`

 It currently builds three different base images: